karthik0010/Assuredoc/Shared Steps/Creating Reusable Steps.md

 ![Image](./SharedImages/2.Naming%20Shared%20test.png)

-As a result, a shared test titled "Shared Test 1" has been newly created and you can view Shared testcase on shared test step page
+As a result, a shared test titled "Shared Test 1" has been newly created and you can view Shared testcase on shared step page

 ![image](./SharedImages/3.Shared%20test%20displayed%20in%20shared%20page.png)